PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Evaluation Metrics

-For the T2V task, which lacks a GT reference, we report absolute statistics to characterize intrinsic properties.
-For the I2V task, the goal is to generate a set of trajectories that are statistically realistic.
-To this end, we measure the dissimilarity between the distributions of a given quantity (e.g., the set of per-agent average speeds) in the generated and ground truth (GT) scenes using the Earth Mover's Distance (EMD) \cite{rubner_emd_1998}.
+For I2V, where ground truth video exists, we measure distributional dissimilarity using Earth Mover's Distance (EMD)~\cite{rubner_emd_1998}, which was recently proposed for crowd simulation evaluation~\cite{bae_continuous_2025}.
 EMD measures the minimal work required to transform one distribution into another.
-Given two discrete distributions $P=\{p_1, ..., p_m\}$ and $Q=\{q_1, ..., q_n\}$, EMD finds an optimal flow $F=\{f_{ij}\}$ that minimizes the total cost $\sum_{i,j} f_{ij} d_{ij}$, where $d_{ij}$ is the ground distance between elements $p_i$ and $q_j$.
-Since the metrics consider the entire set of generated trajectories, the I2V metrics do not expect the models to to deterministically replicate particular GT trajectories.
-Rather, a lower EMD indicates higher statistical agreement with the ground truth.\\
+Given two discrete distributions $P=\{p_1, \ldots, p_m\}$ and $Q=\{q_1, \ldots, q_n\}$, EMD finds an optimal flow $F=\{f_{ij}\}$ that minimizes the total cost $\sum_{i,j} f_{ij} d_{ij}$, where $d_{ij}$ is the distance between elements $p_i$ and $q_j$.
+Since the metrics consider the entire set of generated trajectories, the I2V metrics do not expect deterministic replication of particular GT trajectories; rather, lower EMD indicates higher statistical agreement between the overall metric distributions in the simulation and GT.
+We normalize all EMD computations using ground truth distribution parameters ($\mu^{\text{GT}}$, $s^{\text{GT}}$):

-\inlinesubsection{Trajectory Kinematics.} These metrics assess the physical plausibility of individual agent movements.
-We compute per-agent average \emph{\metricVelocity} and \emph{\metricAcceleration} magnitude and total \emph{\metricDistance} traveled.
-For I2V, we report the EMD between the generated and GT distributions of these quantities.
-For T2V, we report their scene-level means. \emph{\metricDTW} (I2V only) measures the average spatial trajectory error using Minimum Pairwise Dynamic Time Warping (DTW) between generated and GT trajectories. \emph{\metricDiversity} quantifies path variety.
-For I2V, it measures the mutual coverage between the sets of generated and GT paths.
-For T2V, we measure \emph{\metricInternalDiversity} as the average pairwise DTW distance between all paths in a scene.
-A low score signals potential mode collapse, where generated pedestrians follow similar paths, failing to reflect the diversity of movement expected in a real-world scene.\\

-\inlinesubsection{Social Interaction.} These metrics evaluate emergent multi-agent behaviors. \emph{\metricCollision\ Rate} measures the rate at which agents collide or merge, based on their distance from one another. \emph{\metricStationary\ Agents} assesses whether models generate a realistic proportion of non-moving individuals. \emph{\metricPopulation} measures the agent count over time, testing adherence to prompt density cues (e.g., ``crowded'') for T2V and the replication of natural crowd size fluctuations for I2V. \emph{\metricFlow} tests for adherence to the fundamental diagram of crowd dynamics \cite{Seyfried_2005} by measuring pedestrian flow (the product of local density and speed) to verify that agents realistically slow down in crowds (see Appenix Fig. \ref{fig:fd_crowded_tv}).
-Finally, \emph{Nearest Neighbor Distance (\metricNNDist)} evaluates social spacing by measuring the distance of each agent's nearest other agent in a local reference frame (see Appendix Fig. \ref{fig:nn_polar_ucy}).
-Similar nearest neighbor and flow metrics have been leveraged in SOTA work on surrogate modeling for crowd dynamics \cite{minartz_necs_2025}.\\